Surihix/WoFFCshTool/README.md

 - The csh file or csv file has to be specified after the tool action argument switches.

-- The following csv entries
+- If you drag n drop a csh file on the tool, it will convert the file to csv file. similarly if you drag n drop a csv file on the tool, it will convert the file to csh.

+- Floating point type values will have a `f` string character, appended after the last digit. if you are entering a floating point value, then make sure to put the `f` string character after the last digit.

 - Its recommended to use Libre Office suite's Calc program to view/edit the csv file.
-MS excel screws up the data in the csv, thereby corrupting the file.
+MS excel is not recommended as it screws up the data in the csv, thereby corrupting the file in the process.

 - Please report any problems that you encounter with the converted csv/csh files by opening an issue page detailing the issue here.